yaml/AdaYaml/text/Readme.md

-# ParserText
+# ParserTools

+This library provides several tools useful for writing lexers / parsers in Ada.

+## Text

 This library provides a reference-counted type named `Text.Reference` that points to a UTF-8 encoded `String` of variable length.
 It is designed to be used with parsers that produce text nodes / tokens.
-It is only efficient for parsers that are operated in a stream-like manner, i.e. produced parser events are processed when generated.
-For a parser that builds up a full AST, this package is inefficient and should not be used.
+It is most efficient for parsers that are operated in a stream-like manner, i.e. produced parser events are processed when generated.
+It can also be used for a parser that builds up a full AST.
+However, it is inefficient in scenarios where generated items go out of scope in random order and new items are still generated while old items are going out of order.

-## Features
+### Usage

-ParserText provides a `Text.Pool` with a custom allocator.
+`Text.Pool` provides a custom allocator.
 This allocator is optimized based on the following assumptions:

  * The deallocation of text objects occurs in the same order as the allocation.
-   This is no hard requirement, violations are tolerated.
+   This is no hard requirement, violations are tolerated, but may have an impact on performance.
  * Since the parser may be used through a C-level API, all Strings shall have an additional null terminator so that they can be efficiently exported to C.
+   This terminator shall be hidden from the Ada view of the string value.
  * No manual memory management shall be necessary, both the Text objects and the Pool shall be reference-counted and automatically deallocated once the last reference vanishes.
- * Text objects are immutable once created.
+ * Text objects shall be immutable once created.

 To optimize performance, the allocator carves memory from pre-allocated chunks.
 There is no freelist; instead, the dope vectors of the Ada String objects are